-For a product to be easy to use it has to have enough features that execute well.
-Products without certain features, or those with difficult to use features, will invariably be frustrating for parents on a daily basis.
+For a product to be easy to use it has to have useful features that work well.
+Products without certain features, or those with difficult to use features, will invariably be frustrating for parents on a regular basis.

 Fold and Unfold

 Many of the products have an intuitive folding operation with only a few steps.
 Some offer self-standing and automatic locking features, but even if they didn't, a few managed to be easy to operate.
 We preferred products with the least amount of steps that folded smoothly and without awkward complications that resulted in banging shins, sliding, or pinching.
-The Peg Perego Book for Two earned the high in this test, because it is super easy, has one step, self-stands, and auto-locks, but you can't fold it with car seat adapters on.
+The Peg Perego Book for Two earned the high in this test, because it is super easy, has one step, self-stands, and auto-locks, but you can't fold it with car seat adapters on which is a bummer.

-All of the products have 5-point harnesses with some offering padding and/or safety buckles that require two hands to remove.
+All of the products have 5-point harnesses and some offer padding or safety buckles that require two hands to operate.
 Some of the products have an adjustable crotch strap and shoulder height strap adjustment.
-Several offer a non-rethread harness, and some require rethreading.
-However, even the rethread options aren't as hard to operate as the rethread on the car seats.
-The Chicco Cortina Together, Mountain Buggy Duet, and Phil and Teds Dot do not have adjustable crotch straps.
+Several offer a non-rethread harness, and the rest rethread.
+However, even the rethread options aren't as hard to operate as those found on car seats.
 The Chicco Cortina Together and the Baby Trend Sit 'N Stand only have two shoulder strap positions, while most have more than two height options.
 The BOB Revolution Flex Duallie earned the highest score for harness adjustment.

 Products that are both easy to use and adjust scored better than those that were difficult.
-We assume that parents are more likely to use harnesses that are simple, straightforward, and easy to fit.
+We assume that parents are more likely to regularly use harnesses according to the manufacturer's directions that are simple, straightforward, and easy to fit.

 Several of the products offered adjustable leg rests, and almost all of them had some degree of reclining seat.
-Napping and finding a comfortable position to sit in can be of the utmost importance to little ones on the go.
-These features shouldn't be overlooked when making a choice between products to buy.
+Napping and finding a comfortable position to sit can be of the utmost importance to little ones on the go.
+These features shouldn't be overlooked when choosing which product to buy.